Can commercial battery storage solve our daytime supply excess?

 The 25MW/50MWh Gannawarra battery is hooked up to an adjacent 50MW solar farm.

-A 30MW/30MWh facility is also operated by EnergyAustralia under a contract signed with owners Ausnet at Ballarat.
+There is also a 30MW/30MWh facility in Ballarat operated by EnergyAustralia under a contract signed with Ausnet.

 Singapore-based developer Vena Energy is also set to begin work on Queensland’s largest grid-scale battery near Wandoan in the Western Downs.